 Displays SQL Server Database Waits metrics within your environment for a selected time period, or in real-time.

 Open the SQL Server Wait Stat Analysis report to display more detailed information about your Azure SQL Database waits.
 In the SQL Sentry Client, right-click the SQL Database waits chart, and then select Quick Report to display your report.

 Displays Database IO metrics for SQL Server within your environment for a selected time period, or in real-time.

-Note: View the SQL Sentry Dashboard in History or Sample mode.
+Note: View the SQL Sentry Client Dashboard in History or Sample mode.

 Select the Sample or History button on the toolbar to change your view, or right-click on the Dashboard and then select Sample mode or History mode from the context menu.